Little Falls, Minnesota: Little Falls Dam Festival

 Beginning in 2005, the Dam Festival is an annual event that takes place in Maple Island Park.
 The festival was founded by Richard John Lano of Crawfordsville, Indiana, who had relatives in Little Falls and Long Prairie, Minnesota.
 It is held at LeBourget Park and surrounding areas near the town's dam in late June.
 Activities include street dances, simple games, face painting, food, a petting zoo, pony rides, bingo, karaoke, a parade, and specialty shows.
 The event usually culminates with a fireworks show over the Mississippi River.

 In June 2013, The Voice USA season 3 contestant Nicholas David performed a concert at the festival.

 Little Falls Arts and Crafts Fair

 The Arts and Craft Fair is an annual fair held the weekend after Labor Day.
 It is sponsored by the Little Falls Chamber of Commerce since 1972.
 This attracts numerous visitors and the town is bustling.

 Rock the Park

 Held every Summer during the month of June; typically towards the end of the month.
 Rock the Park is a unique concert experience because of its representation of local talent, most of the members in Brothers Tone and The Big Groove are from the Little Falls area.
-This free outdoor concert on the banks of the Mississippi is a perfect way to kick off the summer & give back to the community!
-The event is completely funded by almost 30 local business sponsors, including our 2016 Primary Business Sponsor The Rustic Saloon.
-Executive Director Jill Moore comments, "it's an outdoor music event that is unparalleled in our region."
+The event is completely funded by almost 30 local business sponsors.